14-year-old boy charged with Islamist terror plot in UK

 A 14-year-old boy from the southern England region of Hampshire has been charged with plotting an Islamist terror attack and produced before Westminster Magistrates Court in London on Thursday.
 The teenager, who cannot be named being a minor, has been charged with one count of preparation of terrorist acts contrary to Section 5(1)(a) of the UK's Terrorism Act 2006 connected to Islamist terrorism, the UK's Counter-Terrorism Policing South East (CTPSE) said.

-The counter-terrorism unit called on the public to have the confidence to report anything suspicious, such as unusual behaviour in a particular place or at a particular time of day, because it may be linked to terrorist activity..
+The counter-terrorism unit called on the public to have the confidence to report anything suspicious, such as unusual behavior in a particular place or at a particular time of day, because it may be linked to terrorist activity.